Prefer to watch our content rather than read? Simply click this link to be taken to the video version of this content!

 Responsiveness and turnaround time for requests is another important thing you need to set expectations with your client for.
 Allow enough time to get the message across to your white label or outsourcing provider, and for them to complete the action.

-Your AdWords outsourcing ally isn’t sitting at their desk waiting for you to email so they can drop everything and work on your “urgent” issue.
+Your Google Ads outsourcing ally isn’t sitting at their desk waiting for you to email so they can drop everything and work on your “urgent” issue.
 They work with several agencies or clients at once.

 If there is an urgent issue, they will come running, of course.
 But if your request is run-of-the-mill, important but not urgent, then they will complete the task within an agreed time frame.
 Understand and respect this agreement so you can relay these expectations to your client.